 Entrance Counseling - A borrower must participate in loan entrance counseling prior to the first disbursement of a Federal Direct Loan and/or Graduate PLUS Loan at a school.
 The purpose of this counseling is to: (1) reinforce the importance of repaying student loans; (2) describe the consequences of defaulting on the loan; (3) explain the use of the Master Promissory Note (MPN); (4) provide sample monthly repayment information; and (5) explain how interest accrues on unsubsidized and Grad PLUS loans.
 Other useful budgeting and debt management information is also recommended.
+All Widener

-All Widener University School of Law JD students must attend this session during orientation in order for loan funds to disburse.
+University School of Law JD students must attend this session during orientation in order for loan funds to disburse.

-Estimated Family Contribution (EFC) - The amount the Department of Education determines a student should be able to contribute to their education based on the information provided on the FAFSA.
+Estimated Family Contribution (EFC) -An index number used to determine your eligibility for federal student financial aid.
 Students are not required to contribute this amount to their education, but the EFC is used when determining a student's financial need.